graphql/graphiql/examples/graphiql-cdn/README.md

 # GraphiQL CDN Example

-This example uses the CDN bundles to show the most simple example possible.
+This example uses the CDN bundles to show a simple graphiql example, with explorer plugin.

 It uses the latest version published on npm, via unpkg

 ### Setup